Skip to main content

 Our course session covers the requirements of both courses and consists of a visual presentation, practical examples and hands-on use of VHF radios.
 The assessment is knowledge-based and practical.

-Prepared by AMCA to suit recreational boat operators this qualification incorporates MARC059 – Transmit and receive information by marine VHF radio within Australian Territorial Waters.
-Nationally accredited, you will on successful completion receive a Statement of Attainment at the session that can be used to obtain a MMSI.
+This qualification incorporates MARC059 – Transmit and receive information by marine VHF radio within Australian Territorial Waters.
+Nationally accredited, you will, on successful completion, receive a Statement of Attainment at the session, which can be used to obtain an MMSI.
 An ID card will also be issued and posted.

 Duration: 4-hour classroom plus up to 14 hours of pre-study.